 Oats are sold in many different forms, from the wholegrain known as groats, to steel cut or Scotch oats, to ground oats known as oatmeal.
 Oats are milled into flour to make bread but their most common form is rolled oats.

 Stabilised oats are the most common form of rolled oats: they are steamed to destroy enzymes.
 Raw oats contain lipolytic enzymes, which break down the fat in the grain to free fatty acids, which in turn changes its flavor to rancid.
 In order to avoid this, cleaned groats are subjected to heating by dry heat radiators in a kiln.
-After heating to a temperature of 215 degree Fahrenheit, the steam produced by the heat inactivate the lipolytic enzymes.
+After heating to a temperature of 101 degree Celsius, the steam produced by the heat inactivate the lipolytic enzymes.
 This process is unavoidable, because after dehulling, the flavor of groats will change to rancid within four days, unless stabilized by the above said process.
-This treatment also gives a nutty flavour to the oats.
+This treatment also gives a nutty flavor to the oats.

 Whole oats (groats) and coarse rolled oats Background Domesticated oats are considered a relatively new grain, a secondary crop which was probably derived from the weed of primary cereal grains like wheat or barley.
 Once thought of as animal fodder, but traditionally a staple in many Scottish dishes from oatcakes to haggis, oats are now a popular health food.
 Benefits Oats are high in energy and are renowned for their ability to help lower cholesterol levels.
 They contain more soluble fibre and protein than any other grain.
 The protein is of a very high quality, similar to that in soy beans.
 Interestingly the major protein in oats is not associated with gluten intolerances or Coeliac disease and for this reason ‘pure oats’ (grown in low wheat producing areas) are very controversially said to be safe for a gluten free diet.

+Cooking Oats are a dynamic grain, however they are most commonly associated with porridge- rightly so, because they produce a beautifully creamy bowl!
+Groats, steel cut oats, rolled oats and oatmeal can all be used but as a rule of thumb the best porridge comes from the larger, least processed grain.
 Flour Oat flour and oatmeal are used with other flours or by themselves to bake breads and other hearty items such as oatcakes, pancakes and muffins.
 Oat flour is not widely available in retail outlets, but a raggy oat flour can be made at home by blitzing unstabilised oats in a food processor.

 Rolled Rolled oats are often used to make porridge, and are also the main ingredient in soaked Bircher muesli.
 They make a perfect granola or crumble topping when baked.
 Other derivatives